kapodaca0403/new_portoflio/README.md

 ## Usage

-To famalirize yourself with my background and what to expect from K'trina Apodaca.
+To familiarize yourself with my background and what to expect from K'trina Apodaca.

 ## Contribution